bitsofcotton/p2/README.md

 So if we have non infected computers or when we exclude all of the infection, we can re construct these programs (p0, p1, p2) with some advances.
 Otherwise, the jammer gains all of the result to make us exclude.

+# Nonlinear
+We make {p0, p1, p2} as non linear one.
+So input ratio is the matter if simple glitch.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU